cjacker/opensource-toolchain-ch32v/README.md

 ```

 Run:

 ```
 wlink erase --method power-off --speed low --chip <chip type>
 ```

 Possible value of chip type:  CH32V103, CH57X, CH56X, CH32V20X, CH32V30X, CH582, CH32V003, CH8571, CH59X, CH643, CH32X035, CH32L103, CH641, CH585, CH564, CH32V007, CH645, CH32V317

-Then power up the bricked CH32V as quick as possible, for example, plug the usb cable to PC host quickly.
+Then power up the bricked CH32V as quick as possible after the command excuted, for example, plug the usb cable to PC host quickly.
 You may need to try several times to succeed and it will erase all code flash of bricked CH32V.

 You can also use [WCH-LinkUtility](https://www.wch.cn/downloads/WCH-LinkUtility_ZIP.html) if you have windows system.